Carbon

 Carbon 11-14

-Carbon isotopes 11–14 have each been modeled from binding data by applying the rules of the Liquid Gravity Atomic (LGA) model.
+Carbon Isotopes 11–14 have been modeled from binding data by applying the principles of the Liquid Gravity Atomic (LGA) model (see the step-by-step methodology here).

 Results

-Conclusion: The LGA model improves accuracy for Carbon 11–14 by 5.5 orders of magnitude compared to the Liquid Drop Model (LDM).
+The LGA model improves structural binding accuracy for Carbon 11–14 by 5.5 orders of magnitude compared to the traditional Liquid Drop Model (LDM).

 Carbon Models